aysedeniz09/aysedeniz09.github.io/CV.markdown

 ### Peer-Reviewed Journal Articles

-`2022`
-**Lokmanoglu, A.**, Winkler, C., Al Mahmoud, M., McMinimy, K., & Kountz, K. (2022).
+**Lokmanoglu, A.**, Winkler, C., Al Mahmoud, M., McMinimy, K., & Kountz, K. `(2022)`.
 Textual Messaging of ISIS’s al-Naba and the Context Drivers that Correspond to Strategic Changes. *Studies in Conflict and Terrorism*.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/1057610X.2022.2109245) [Code](https://github.com/aysedeniz09/ThematicClusters/blob/main/AN_github_v2.md)

-`2022`
 Veilleux-Lepage, Y., Phelan, A., **Lokmanoglu, A.D.** (accepted).
 Gendered Radicalisation and “Everyday Practices”: An Analysis of Extreme Right and Islamic State Women-Only Forums. *European Journal of International Security*.
 [Code](https://github.com/aysedeniz09/Gendered-Radicalisation-and-Everyday-Practices)

-`2022`
-Ophir, Y., Pruden, M. L., Walter, D., **Lokmanoglu, A. D.**, Tebaldi, C., & Wang, R. (2022).
+Ophir, Y., Pruden, M. L., Walter, D., **Lokmanoglu, A. D.**, Tebaldi, C., & Wang, R. `(2022)`.
 Weaponizing Reproduction Rights: A Mixed-Method Analysis of White Nationalists' Discussion of Abortions Online. *Information, Communication & Society*.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/1369118X.2022.2077654)

-`2022`
-Walter, D., Ophir, Y., **Lokmanoglu, A. D.**, & Pruden, M. L. (2022).
+Walter, D., Ophir, Y., **Lokmanoglu, A. D.**, & Pruden, M. L. `(2022)`.
 Vaccine discourse in white nationalist online communication: A mixed-methods computational approach. *Social Science & Medicine*, 298, Article 114859.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/1369118X.2022.2077654)

-`2022`
-Ophir, Y., Walter, N., Walter, D., Velho, R. M., **Lokmanoglu, A. D.**, Pruden, M. L., & Andrews, E. A. (2022).
+Ophir, Y., Walter, N., Walter, D., Velho, R. M., **Lokmanoglu, A. D.**, Pruden, M. L., & Andrews, E. A. `(2022)`.
 Vaccine Hesitancy Under the Magnifying Glass: A Systematic Review of the Uses and Misuses of an Increasingly Popular Construct. *Health Communication*, 1–15.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/10410236.2022.2054102)

-`2022`
-**Lokmanoglu, A. D.**, Winkler, C. K., McMinimy, K., & Almahmoud, M. (2022).
+**Lokmanoglu, A. D.**, Winkler, C. K., McMinimy, K., & Almahmoud, M. `(2022)`.
 ISIS Media and Troop Withdrawal Announcements: Visualizing Community and Resilience. *International Journal of Communication*, 16, 215–246.
 [DOI](https://ijoc.org/index.php/ijoc/article/view/18055)

-`2021`
-McMinimy, K., Winkler, C. K., **Lokmanoglu, A. D.**, & Almahmoud, M. (2021).
+McMinimy, K., Winkler, C. K., **Lokmanoglu, A. D.**, & Almahmoud, M. `(2021)`.
 Censoring Extremism: Influence of Online Restriction on Official Media Products of ISIS. *Terrorism and Political Violence*, 1–17.
 [DOI](https://doi.org/10.1080/09546553.2021.1988938)

-`2021`
-Ophir, Y., Walter, D., Arnon, D., **Lokmanoglu, A.**, Tizzoni, M., Carota, J., D’Antiga, L., & Nicastro, E. (2021).
+Ophir, Y., Walter, D., Arnon, D., **Lokmanoglu, A.**, Tizzoni, M., Carota, J., D’Antiga, L., & Nicastro, E. `(2021)`.
 The Framing of COVID-19 in Italian Media and Its Relationship with Community Mobility: A Mixed-Method Approach. *Journal of Health Communication*, 26(3), 161–173.
 [DOI](https://doi.org/10.1080/10810730.2021.1899344)

-`2020`
-**Lokmanoglu, A.** (2020).
+**Lokmanoglu, A.** `(2020)`.
 Coin as Imagined Sovereignty: A Rhetorical Analysis of Coins as a Transhistorical Artifact and an Ideograph in Islamic State’s Communication. *Studies in Conflict & Terrorism, 44(1), 1–22*.
 [DOI](https://doi.org/10.1080/1057610X.2020.1793458)

-`2020`
-Bloom, M., & **Lokmanoglu, A.** (2020).
+Bloom, M., & **Lokmanoglu, A.** `(2020)`.
 From Pawn to Knights: The Changing Role of Women’s Agency in Terrorism? *Studies in Conflict & Terrorism*, 1–16.
 [DOI](https://doi.org/10.1080/1057610X.2020.1759263)

-`2019`
-Kaczkowski, W., Lokmanoglu, A., & Winkler, C. (2019).
+Kaczkowski, W., Lokmanoglu, A., & Winkler, C. `(2019)`.
 Definitions matter: A comparison of the global terrorism database and the U.S. governmental reports of terrorist incidents in Western Europe, 2002-2016. *Cambridge Review of International Affairs*, 1–18.
 [DOI](https://doi.org/10.1080/09557571.2019.1705246)

 ### Book Chapters

-`2023`
-**Lokmanoglu, A.** (forthcoming, 2023).
+**Lokmanoglu, A.** (forthcoming, `2023`).
 Performative State building in the Digital World – ISIS and Monetary Economics.
 In C. Voyvodic & N. Stremlau (Eds.), *Technology and Governance: Exploring Law and Innovation in the Absence of State Governance*.
 Routledge.

-`2022`
-**Lokmanoglu, A.**, & Phelan, A. (forthcoming, Fall 2022).
+**Lokmanoglu, A.**, & Phelan, A. (forthcoming, `2022`).
 Monetary Economics, Illicit Economies and Legitimation: The Case of ISIS.
 In S. Maher & J. Cook (Eds.), *Islamist approaches to governance*.
 Hurst Publishers & Oxford University Press.

-`2022`
-Pruden, M., **Lokmanoglu, A.**, Peterscheck, A., & Veilleux-Lepage, Y. (2022).
+Pruden, M., **Lokmanoglu, A.**, Peterscheck, A., & Veilleux-Lepage, Y. `(2022)`.
 Birds of a feather: A comparative analysis of white supremacist and violent male supremacist discourses.
 In B. Perry, J. Gruenwald, & R. Scrivens (Eds.), *Far-right Extremism in North America*.
 Palgrave.

-`2020`
-**Lokmanoglu, A.**, & Veilleux-Lepage, Y. (2020).
+**Lokmanoglu, A.**, & Veilleux-Lepage, Y. `(2020)`.
 Hatred, She Wrote: An Analysis of the Extreme Right and Islamic State Women’s Only Forum.
 In D. M. D. Silva & M. Deflem (Eds.), *Radicalization and Counter-Radicalization* (Vol. 25).
 Emerald Publishing Limited.

-`2020`
-Bloom, M., & **Lokmanoglu, A.** (2020).
+Bloom, M., & **Lokmanoglu, A.** `(2020)`.
 Conducting Field Work in a Virtual Space, Exploring ISIS’ Encrypted Messaging on Telegram.
 In P. Krause & O. Szekely (Eds.), *Stories from the Field A Guide to Navigating Fieldwork in Political Science*.
 Columbia University Press.

-`2019`
-Winkler, C., & **Lokmanoglu, A.** (2019).
+Winkler, C., & **Lokmanoglu, A.** `(2019)`.
 Communicating Terrorism and Counterterrorism.
 In B. C. Taylor & H. Bean (Eds.), *The Handbook of Communication and Security* (First edition, pp. 381–398).
 Routledge.

 ### Peer-Reviewed Journal Articles under Review